 The Latin is translated as "I am a man".
 It adjoins memorials to Byron and Lewis Carroll.

 He was born in Eastwood, son of a coal miner.
 His first novel The White Peacock appeared while he was working as a teacher.
 In 1912 he went to live abroad with his wife Frieda Weekley (nee Richthofen).
 Sons and Lovers was written in 1913 and his work The Rainbow was banned as immoral.
 He also wrote plays and essays.
 In the 1920s he lived in Mexico and New Mexico.
-He died in Venice but he was later re-buried in Taos, New Mexico.
+He died in Vence in France.
+He was later re-buried in Taos, New Mexico.

 A photo of the stone can be purchased from Westminster Abbey Library.